 Michael also serves as an adjunct professor at Hampton University, teaching an undergraduate legal writing course to pre-law students.
 In this capacity, Michael not only works to ensure students learn how to communicate complex legal rules and theories clearly, but he also candidly exposes students to the realities of day-to-day life in modern law practice.

-Michael currently serves as Treasurer of the South Hampton Roads Bar Association and is also a member of the Virginia, Old Dominion, and Norfolk & Portsmouth Bar Associations.
+Michael is the President of the South Hampton Roads Bar Association and is also a member of the Virginia, Old Dominion, and Norfolk & Portsmouth Bar Associations.
 In May 2018, he was appointed to the Mandatory Continuing Legal Education Board by the Supreme Court of Virginia.

 Michael received his J.D. from Regent University School of Law.
 During law school, he served as a federal judicial intern to the Honorable Raymond A. Jackson and the Honorable Henry E. Hudson.
 After graduating, Michael completed a judicial clerkship with the Newport News Circuit Court where he performed extensive legal research and writing for the Honorable David F. Pugh, the Honorable Timothy S. Fisher, and the Honorable Gary A. Mills.